 - Juices, and sugar-sweetened beverages, such as soft drinks, energy drinks, and sports drinks.

 - Fruit, especially dried fruit and higher-sugar types.

 Your reduced-carb diet is likely to include:

-South Beach.
-This diet starts only low-carbohydrate foods, but progresses to include nutritious carbs, such as whole grains and fruit.
+- South Beach.
+This diet starts with low-carbohydrate foods, but progresses to include nutritious carbs, such as whole grains and fruit.